Falcon (video game): Gameplay and development history

 The game was originally developed by Sphere, Inc. for the Macintosh and PC in 1987.
 Rowan Software ported Falcon for Spectrum HoloByte to the Atari ST in 1988 and Amiga in 1989, and the version for the CDTV was also published by Spectrum HoloByte and Mirrorsoft in 1992.

 A Sega Genesis version intended to be compatible with the unreleased TeleGenesis Modem peripheral was planned but never released.
+In 1992, an updated release of the 1987 Macintosh version, called Falcon MC (Macintosh Color) was released; mostly identical to the original, but with color added.
 Turbo Technologies furthermore developed a less complicated version for the TurboGrafx-16 published by Spectrum HoloByte in 1992.
 A canceled Super NES version was also planned for early 1993.
 An Atari Jaguar version was also in development and planned to be published by Spectrum HoloByte in 1994 but it was never released for unknown reasons.
 A version for PC-98 was released in 1988 titled F-16 Fighting Falcon 2.

 In the original Falcon, the players have their choice of flying one of 12 missions - with awards for flying missions at higher skill levels.
 There is a choice of different ground attack and air-to-air weapons, although these are also limited by several factors.
 For dogfighting, AIM-9J missiles are not as reliable as newer AIM-9L missiles - and are useless for head-on attack - but were typically the only missiles available.
 Because they are guided, AGM-65 missiles are easier to use than "iron dumb bombs" like the Mk 84, but ineffective against strengthened targets.
 An ECM pod provides defense against enemy missiles, but occupies an external hardpoint that can be used for additional weapons or fuel.
 The enemy occupies the western areas of the game's playable map - itself a large square divided into 9 smaller squares.
 Enemy targets were fixed sites on the ground.
 For defense, the unnamed enemy was limited to MiG-21 interceptors, and ground-launched missiles - either the SA-2s, which are launched from identified and fixed sites on the ground, or the SA-7s, which could be fired from portable launchers and can therefore appear anywhere.

 Compute! joked in 1989 that Falcon "seemed harder to fly than the real plane".
 That year Spectrum Holobyte released an update that reportedly made control and landings much easier.

 The Atari ST and Amiga versions of Falcon feature a semi-dynamic campaign where the player can roam the airspace, sweep for hostile aircraft, and attack ground targets.
 Destroyed buildings and SAM sites remain destroyed for fixed period of time, and hostile and friendly forces engage each other on the ground back and forth.
 Both of these versions have two expansion sets for them, Falcon Operation: Counterstrike and Falcon Operation: Firefight (released in Europe as Falcon Mission Disk Volume 2) in 1989-1990.